karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 title: "How to deploy a SignalR Core application on AWS"
 date: 2022-07-11T16:58:40+02:00
 tags: ["aws", "signalr", "dotnet"]
-description: "In this post I'll try to talk a little bit about which possibilities are available when you want to deploy a SignalR Core application on AWS."
+description: "This post is about which AWS services can be used when you want to deploy a SignalR Core application and how to set them up properly."
 draft: true
 ---
-Once every full moon I get asked about using SignalR app on AWS, usually the questions are along the lines of:
+Once every full moon I get asked by someone that wants to deploy a SignalR Core app on AWS, and usually the questions are more in line with which AWS services to use with SignalR app.
+Some of the questions are along these lines:
 - Can I use this service to deploy my SignalR app?
 - Should I deploy my app on a Windows VM?
 Can I use a Linux VM?
-- I have a load balancer/API Gateway in front of my SignalR app and it doesn't work properly, what's wrong?
+- Can I use an API Gateway in front of my SignalR application?
+- How should configure a Load Balancer to work properly with SignalR and WebSockets?
-- I need to scale out the SignalR app, which service should I use for the backplane?
+- I need to scale out the SignalR app, which AWS service should I use for the backplane?
-- I have multiple instances of my app and some messages seems to be getting lost, what's wrong?
-- Can I use the Azure SignalR Service when my application is deployed in AWS?
+- Can I use the Azure SignalR Service if my application is hosted on AWS?

-I usually find that there is a lack of knowledge when trying to deploy a SignalR on AWS, so in this post I'll try to talk a little bit about which possibilities are available when you want to deploy a **SignalR Core** application on AWS.
+I usually find that there is a gap of knowledge when trying to deploy a SignalR Core app on AWS, so in this post I'll try to talk a little bit about which AWS services can be used when you want to deploy a SignalR Core application and how to set them up properly.

 # **Network**

-In this first section I want to talk about AWS services that can control and balance network traffic and how to use them with SignalR.
+In this first section I want to talk about AWS services that controls and balances network traffic and how to use them with SignalR Core.

 The services we're going to review are the following ones:
-- AWS Application Load Balancer
+- **AWS Application Load Balancer**
-- AWS WebSocket Api Gateway
+- **AWS WebSocket Api Gateway**

 ## **1. AWS Application Load Balancer**

+There are 2 things worth mentioning when setting up an AWS ALB: WebSockets and Sticky Sessions.

 ### **WebSockets**